RaresButuc/Journalist-Junction.com/README.md

 - Search an Article

-Click the `Search an Article` navbar-button to acces the page where all the articles are listed;
+This page will give you acces to all the public articles listed on the website;

 ![2](https://github.com/user-attachments/assets/4d22731a-149f-4a93-83b8-5a5a39b0aa7d)